Online ticket sales for all Saturday performances will end at 8:00am March 10, 2018.

 8:00 PM – David Ford, Harriet Patterson, Linda Joy

-Harriet Patterson and Linda Joy are presenting work being developed as part of The Marsh’s Times Unseen Initiative, a project developed and directed by David Ford.
+Harriet Patterson and Linda Joy are presenting work being developed as part of The Marsh’s Times Unseen Initiative.
+Harriet Patterson’s “Unfriending Texas” and Linda Joy’s “ On the Brink” are works being developed as part of The Marsh’s Times Unseen Initiative, a project created and directed by David Ford.
 Times Unseen: because we are in new territory politically, and because politics, for better or for worse, are about promises of a changed future, times as yet unseen

 9:00 PM – Sia Amma